6thsolution/dart_sealed/sealed_annotations/README.md

 Notes:

-- Prefer using factories in super class instead of sub-class constructors. like `Whether.rainy()` instead of `WhetherRainy()`
+- Prefer using factories in super class instead of subclass constructors. like `Whether.rainy()` instead of `WhetherRainy()`
 - Minimize usage of cast methods, most of the time they can be replaced with a match method.

 ## Equality and generated class names

 You can choose between three types of equality using `@WithEquality(...)` annotation.
 Default equality is `data` if not specified.
-This will become default equality for all sub-classes.
-You can change equality of each sub-class by using this annotation on individual methods.
+This will become default equality for all subclasses.
+You can change equality of each subclass by using this annotation on individual methods.

 Equality types: